I enjoy using pumpkin in my cooking for its unique flavor and nutritional benefits. This post provides an easy recipe to make homemade pumpkin puree.

 What is the best pumpkin for puree?

-I believe that the best pumpkin for puree is the sugar pumpkin.
+The best pumpkin for puree is the sugar pumpkin.
 This variety has a sweeter flavor and smoother texture than other pumpkins.

 ✎TIP The pumpkins commonly used for Halloween Jack-o'-lantern are not ideal for purees due to their fibrous and tasteless pulp, though they are edible.